larigens/readme-gen/README.md

 **Note: the README will be generated with some hints that you will need to change according to your project.
 After you finish, erase the notes.**

-## Guide

-If you're not sure what to add, look inside the `src` folder.
-There you'll find a README.md file that will tell you everything you need.

 ## Questions

 For questions and support feel free to contact me via: